The Secret To Making Your Coffee Taste BETTER Than A Barista’s

-There are actually specific coffee journals/logs that you can get on Amazon.
+There are actually specific coffee journals/logs available online for sale.

 This is not going to be a place where you pour your heart out about the challenges of your relationship with your espresso machine or local coffee roaster (although you could… it’s your notebook after all).